Updated March 18, 2026

 Public Drinking Ban (Botellón)

-All public spaces — especially Calle Larios, Plaza de la Merced, beach promenades
+All public spaces — Calle Larios, Plaza de la Merced, La Malagueta beach promenade, El Palo, Pedregalejo, parks, and residential streets.

 How to avoid